raDeOliveira/Evote-PHP/README.md

 # Run the app

 Just locate app in htdocs folder from XAMPP and run the browser.
-Don't forget to change config specs from DB and email.
+Don't forget to change config specs from DB.